DataDog/integrations-extras/tidb/README.md

 ### Missing CPU and Memory metrics for TiKV and TiFlash instances on macOS

-You will not get CPU or Memory metrics for TiKV and TiFlash instances in two cases:
+CPU and Memory metrics are not provided for TiKV and TiFlash instances in the following cases:

 - Running TiKV or TiFlash instances with [tiup playground][13] on macOS.
-- Or, running TiKV or TiFlash instances with [docker-compose up][14] on a new Apple M1 machine.
+- Running TiKV or TiFlash instances with [docker-compose up][14] on a new Apple M1 machine.

 ### Too many metrics